shamimice03/provision-multiple-instances-on-multiple-subnets-using-terraform/README.md

 ## Provision multiple instances on multiple subnets using terraform
+### Overview
-Suppose, we are in a situation where we have 3 public subnets and 2 private subnets.
-And on top of that, we have to provision 3 EC2 instances on each public subnet and 2 EC2 instances on each private subnet.
+Suppose, we are in a situation where we have three public subnets and two private subnets.
+And on top of that, we require to provision three EC2 instances on each public subnet and two EC2 instances on each private subnet.

+See the following chart for a better understanding:

-### See the following charts for a better understanding:
+#### See the following charts for a better understanding:
 ### Public Instances
 | Public subnet  | AZ | Instance Count
 | ------------- |:-------------:| :-------------:|